-Expectations of Reciprocity and Feedback when Competitors Share Information: Experimental Evidence
+Expectations of Reciprocity when Competitors Share Information: Experimental Evidence

-Informal know-how trading and exchange of information among competitors has been well-documented for a variety of industries, including in science and R&D, and an individual's expectations of reciprocity is understood to be a key determinant of such flow of information.
-We establish a feedback loop (as a representation of information trading) in the laboratory and show that an individual's expectations of the recipient's intentions to reciprocate matter more than a recipient's ability to do so.
-This implies that reducing strategic uncertainty about competitors' behavior has a bigger effect on the flow of information than reducing environmental uncertainty (about their ability to generate new information).
-We also show that the formation of beliefs about a recipient's intentions to reciprocate are heavily influenced by past experience, where prior experience lingers and can have negative effects on the sustainability of productive and fruitful information exchange.
+Informal exchange of information among competitors has been well-documented in a variety of industries, and one's expectation of reciprocity shown to be a key determinant.
+We use an indeterminate horizon centipede game to establish a feedback loop in the laboratory and show that an individual's beliefs about the recipient's intentions to reciprocate matter more than a recipient's ability to do so.
+This implies that reducing strategic uncertainty about a competitor's behavior has a stronger effect on information flows than reducing environmental uncertainty (about the competitor's ability).
+We further show results on the formation of beliefs and discuss managerial implications.

-Keywords: knowledge diffusion; information sharing; reciprocity; collective innovation; R&D; conversation; experimental economics; centipede game
+Keywords: knowledge diffusion; information sharing; reciprocity; conversation; experimental economics; centipede game

 JEL Classification: O33, D8, C72, C91